trust-net/dag-documentation/README.md

 ## Yet Another Protocol?
 With interoperability and fragmentation of protocols being a major challenge in blockchain/DLT adoption, its only fair to question the rationale for designing a new protocol.
 Trust-Net's DAG protocol is designed to solve one main problem behind existing protocols -- the "Minimal Viable Network" challenge of enterprise applications.

-This document intends to explain design philosophy and rationale behind Trust-Net's DAG protocol, however, here are some key differences between Trust-Net and Ethereum-like protocols used for enterprise applications:
+This document intends to explain design philosophy and rationale behind Trust-Net's DAG protocol.
+However, to summarize, here are some key differences between Trust-Net and Ethereum-like protocols used for enterprise applications:

 |Feature|TrustNet|Ethereum|
 |----|----|----|